ngoducthien/ps-rename-files/README.md

 However, due to a typographical error, the string **TSi0.5** was mistakenly written as **TSi0.2**.
 Consequently, it has become essential to rename all files within the directory, including subdirectories.

-Furthermore, the contents of these files still reference the incorrect filename.
+Furthermore, the contents of these files still refer the incorrect filename.
 For instance, the file **data_TSi0.2_round_1.gnuplot** contains the line:

 ```gnuplot
 plot 'data_TSi0.2_round_1.dat' using 1:2 with lines